 Something unsettling happened to me this year–I cried on the Fourth of July.
 I’ve never done that before.
 As a child of the sixties, I’ve never been too sentimental about my country.
-Sure, I couldn’t wait to get home to the good ole USA, after months of backpacking through Europe, but that was more about orange juice and crushed ice than national pride.
+Sure, I couldn’t wait to get home to the good ole USA after months of backpacking through Europe, but that was more about orange juice and ice cubes than national pride.

-I suppose my generation has taken this country for granted; which is exactly why I was surprised to find myself moved by a flag ceremony during a 4th of July parade in Brattleboro, Vermont.
+I suppose my generation has taken this country for granted which is exactly why I was surprised to find myself moved by a flag ceremony during a parade in Brattleboro, Vermont.

 My family and I had arrived late to town that morning.
 The kids and I jumped out of the car and ran ahead to the parade route while my husband searched for the one parking spot that the other thousand people passed by.

-I remember the wheels of the baby’s stroller bouncing down the hill toward Main Street, and the sound of the dirt and gravel flying up as we rolled up to the edge of the curb.
+I remember the wheels of the stroller bouncing down the hill toward Main Street, and the sound of the dirt and gravel flying up as we rolled to the edge of the curb.

 It was a hundred and seven degrees that day (in Vermont!), and all the shady spots had long been taken by people who thought to bring folding chairs.

 The parade was just underway, and right across from us, a huge American flag hung from the extended ladder of a fire truck; its height competing with that of the church steeple behind it.
 Beneath this flag was a memorial wall with names painted across it.
 And then it began…

-Before I could catch my breath, bagpipes were playing, firefighters were standing at attention, and my eyes had begun to mist inexplicably.
+Before I could catch my breath, bagpipes were playing, firefighters were standing at attention, and my eyes had begun to tear up inexplicably.
 I held on tightly to the arms of the stroller.
 Maybe it was the heat.